 Improve access to health data in underserved communities by governments and health institutions.

-DQA (Data Quality Assesment) 2017 showed a significant increase in data accuracy from 43% to 83%, data timeliness from 62% to 80%, the data completeness from 64% to 78%, data reliability from 67% to 87%.
+DQA (Data Quality Assessment) 2017 showed a significant increase in data accuracy from 43% to 83%, data timeliness from 62% to 80%, data completeness from 64% to 78%, and data reliability from 67% to 87%.